DuendeInexistente/Cirque/Creatures.md

 ------------
+[^SBDed]: The exact nature is a contention point, as there are at least a dozen heroes to claim having done it.
+A common but unfunded interpretation of this is that there were at least a dozen <u>Scolous</u>.

+[^Alba]: One of the first in recorded history.

 [^Jump]: Some untranslatable word choices to describe the water seem to imply they are at the second corner of the world at this point.